 In last week’s Marketing Matter, it was stated that this is the year to start a Pre-K program if you don’t have one.
-If you do have one, here’s how you get parents to come to experience it.
-But I must warn you – doing so effectively may take a significant “mindset shift,” especially in these days of COVID-19!
+If you do have one, you need to get parents to come to your school to experience it.

 Of course, every now and then, an 8th grader comes home excited about the potential of visiting the Catholic high school because they may not be looking forward to going to a public school for high school, or the Catholic high school offers a unique opportunity for the student that the public school doesn’t.
 A visit from the guidance counselor or admissions director at the local Catholic high school might have created a wellspring of enthusiasm in this student, and he would like to check it out with his parents.
 How do I know this?
 Let’s just say I know a person who did that (think of the “asking for a friend” comment on social media today).